Brockenhurst College: Campus

 The STEM Centre was constructed from 2015–2016 and replaced most of the portable classrooms which formed H Block.
 Funding partly came from the M3 Local Enterprise Partnership (LEP).
 The centre contains computer suites, study and social space, plus the Mathematics department on the first floor.

+Incidents

+On the 5th of March 2026, officers from Hampshire & Isle of Wight Constabulary were called following reports that a boy at the location of the college had been in possession of a knife.
+Officers attended the scene and searched the boy with no weapon discovered and no offences confirmed.